-The notifier claimed that refined exposure estimates (i.e., time-weighted average concentrations considering adsorption, such as calculated by EXAMS) would be sufficient to demonstrate the safety of the field spray applications.
+The notifier, with respect to the field spray applications, claimed that refined exposure estimates (i.e., timeweighted average concentrations considering adsorption, such as calculated by EXAMS) would be sufficient to demonstrate their safety.
 The Committee disagrees with this view for two main reasons:

-- the rapid mode of action, only peak (initial) or TWA9-concentrations of up to one day should be used.
-Such TERs are still far below the ones required by Annex VI;

-- serious concerns, as described above, are evident from the effects assessment, mainly due to the higher sensitivity of taxa other than Daphnia and the absence of a system-NOEC in higher-tier studies which have not been addressed by the notifier.
+a. because of the rapid mode of action, only peak (initial) or TWA 9-concentrations of up to one day should be used.
+Such TERs are still below the ones required by Annex VI b. as described above, there are serious concerns derived from the effects assessment, mainly the demonstrated higher sensitivity of taxa other than Daphnia and the lack of a system-NOEC in higher-tier studies.
+These have not been addressed by the notifier.